 Shout!
 Factory beckons 'The Return of the Living Dead' to Blu-ray as a Two-Disc Collector's Edition under the distributor's Scream Factory line.
 Two BD50, Region A locked discs — one containing the film, the other a brand-new set of supplements — are housed in the standard blue case on opposing panels with brand new reversible cover art and a cardboard slipcover.
 The folks at Scream have also thrown together another limited deluxe edition that contains two posters and a second slipcover with new artwork.
 At startup, the disc goes straight to the standard main menu with a static graphic on the left side and menu options along the bottom.
 The rest of the screen shows full motion clips while the musical score plays in the background.

 The dead return to the living with a nicely improved and generally satisfying 1080p/AVC MPEG-4 encode that was made from a new 2K scan of the interpositive.
 A few versions of the cult comedy have been to released over the last couple decades with slightly varying results, but the folks at Scream Factory have outdone them all, delivering the best video presentation of the movie yet.
 Granted, the picture quality won't compare to others of the same area, still looking very much like the product of its time.
-But much of that is easily chalked up to the film stock, the cinematography and the condition of the source, which actually is great, all things considered.
+But much of that is easily chalked up to the film stock, the cinematography and the condition of the source, which actually is great condition, all things considered.
 In the end, the zombie favorite looks fantastic and should please fans.

 Much like the video, the folks at Scream Factory try to remain as faithful as possible to the original audio recording, and they actually put the effort to fix some issues evident in the MGM release.
 To make the choice easier for disgruntled owners, producers provide three listening options with the first DTS-HD MA mono soundtrack being the one fans will immediately gravitate towards.
 The original voices of Tarman and the zombie picking up the police radio are finally back!
 Unfortunately, The Damned's song, "Dead Beat Dance," is still missing, likely due to some rights issue.
 Nevertheless, this track trumps other home video editions of the past, displaying a fuller and broader soundstage.
 At times, imaging feels somewhat restrained to the center, but the lossless mix exhibits a better sense of presence and excellent detailing in the mid-range, providing every manic action sequence and the music with great clarity and warmth.
 Low bass is accurate and responsive with appreciable weight during certain songs and scenes.